yovavc/QEMC/README.md

 - PennyLane team for quantum computing framework
 - NetworkX for graph processing capabilities
 - The authors of the Goemans-Williamson algorithm

+## Troubleshooting

+1. **Database Connection Issues**: Ensure MariaDB is running and credentials are correct
+2. **IBM Quantum Access**: Verify your account has access to the required backends
+3. **Memory Issues**: Large graphs (>4096 nodes) may require significant RAM
+4. **Convergence Problems**: Try adjusting stepsize and number of layers based on the metadata table